theopolis/uefi-firmware-parser/README.rst

 **Requirements**

 - Python development headers, usually found in the ``python-dev`` package.
+- The compression/decompression features will use the python headers and ``gcc``.
 - ``pefile`` is optional, and may be used for additional parsing.

 Usage